 Much of the information and data for these Standards & Guidelines was contributed by AAIMCo members.
-To lend credence to the data published herein, a profile of contributors was compiled in May, 2011.
+To lend credence to the data published herein, a profile of contributors was initially compiled in May, 2011 and updated in 2015.

 INSURANCE INDUSTRY EXPERIENCE